162nd (Parry Sound) Battalion, CEF: Regiment command

 When the regiment was first activated it was under the command of Lieutenant-Colonel John Henry Knifton who first came to Parry Sound 1895 as the new town clerk.
 He had 24 years of militia experience with the Queen's Own Rifles of Canada and another nine years with the 36th Peel Regiment.
 Lieutenant Colonel J.B.
 Miller was promoted Lieutenant Colonel to command the regiment on 15 September 1909.
 Miller was the President of the Parry Sound Lumber Company and was appointed Commanding Officer following the retirement of Knifton.

 Regiment badge

 Lieutenant-Colonel Knifton commissioned Duncan F. Macdonald to create a badge to represent the regiment.
 He tried to combine northern objects into the badge; a canoe is recognizable in the final product.

 War is declared

 War was declared on 4 August 1914.
 Hundreds of men were members of the Northern Pioneers, yet only a fraction, just a little over 100 members, enlisted in the Great War.
-The members who did join left Parry Sound on August 20, 1914, for Val Cartier near Quebec City.
+The members who did join left Parry Sound on August 20, 1914, for Valcartier near Quebec City.
 The Northern Pioneers, being too small of a group to form a battalion, had to blend with the London-based 1st Canadian Infantry Battalion, 1st Brigade, 1st Canadian Contingent.
 Francis Pegahmagabow was one of the men who voluntarily enlisted in Parry Sound days after war had been declared and became a member of this 1st battalion.